Coastal North Carolina hit by flooding as Tropical Storm Ophelia travels north

 ANNAPOLIS, Md.
 (AP) — Residents in parts of coastal North Carolina and Virginia experienced flooding Saturday after Tropical Storm Ophelia made landfall near a North Carolina barrier island, bringing rain, damaging winds and dangerous surges.

-The storm came ashore near Emerald Isle with near-hurricane-strength winds of 70 mph (113 kph) at around 6:15 a.m. but its winds weakened as it traveled north Saturday, the U.S. National Hurricane Center said.
-Ophelia is expected to sweep northeast Sunday along the mid-Atlantic coast up to New Jersey.
+The storm came ashore near Emerald Isle with near-hurricane-strength winds of 70 mph (113 kph), but winds weakened as it traveled north with the center of the storm crossing into Virginia by evening, the U.S. National Hurricane Center said.
+Ophelia is expected to sweep northeast Sunday along the mid-Atlantic coast to New Jersey.

 Videos from social media showed riverfront communities in North Carolina such as New Bern, Belhaven and Washington experiencing significant flooding.
 The extent of the damage was not immediately clear.